photovoltex/tauri-interop/README.md

 the backend crate into a library and binary, where the library will build a common usage for the front and backend (which tauri v2 does out of the box).
 Or [creating a new crate](#creating-a-common-crate) that builds a common usage for both sides.

-Previously to `tauri@2` we could avoid a separate crate, but with version 2 it seems to be necessary to separate the combined code into an own crate.
+With `tauri` v1 we could avoid a separate crate, but with v2 it seems to be necessary to separate the common code into a separate crate.

 ### Init a new project